kangboli/fast_wannier/README.md

   to be accessible from a higher level language such as Python and Julia.
 This means that everything that a subroutine uses have to be passed as an argument.

-## Shenanigans
+- Fortran silently deallocates array whose intent is out.
+Silent deallocation prevents arrays from being allocated and deallocated in the same scope.
+This paves the road to Helheim especially when the memory is allocated in Julia or Python, so let's avoid any `intent(out)`.

-The data I included are Fortran binary files.
-The integers are saved as 64 bits and they have to match the default integer length of the compiler. `gfortran`'s default is 32 bits whereas `ifx`'s default is 32 bits.
+- The data I included are Fortran binary files.
+The integers are saved as 64 bits and they have to match the default integer length of the compiler.

-Fortran silently deallocates array whose intent is out.
-This prevents arrays from being allocated and deallocated in the same scope and paves the road to Helheim.
-For now, I'm using `load` for subroutines that can silently deallocate memory, but I don't know what is the right way to get around this.
+  `gfortran`'s default is 32 bits whereas `ifx`'s default is 32 bits.
+Let's
+  stick with `ifx` for now.